vcmi/vcmi/docs/modders/Bonus/Bonus_Types.md

 good and neutral creatures can be mixed without morale penalty

-### SECONDARY_SKILL_PREMY (before 1.2)

-%

 ### SURRENDER_DISCOUNT

 %

 ### IMPROVED_NECROMANCY

-Before 1.2: allows Necropolis units other than skeletons to be raised by necromancy After 1.2: determine units which is raised by necromancy skill.
+Determine units which is raised by necromancy skill.

 -   subtype: creature raised
 -   val: Necromancer power